Farid Hafez: Academic career

-Shortly before submitting his dissertation, in which he analyzed parliamentary debates on the ban of mosques and minarets in two Austrian counties, he published his first book ‘Islamophobia in Austria’ together with Middle East scholar John Bunzl.
+Shortly before submitting his dissertation, in which he analyzed parliamentary debates on the ban of mosques and minarets in two Austrian counties, Hafez and Middle East scholar John Bunzl co-edited the collection Islamophobie in Österreich, published by StudienVerlag in 2009.

 Since then, Hafez published widely on Islamophobia.
 In 2010, he founded the Islamophobia Studies Yearbook In 2015, he created the European Islamophobia Report, which he now edits along with political scientist Enes Bayrakli for the Leopold Weiss Institute, LWI, based in Vienna, Austria.
 Hafez has also published on Islam and the Far-Right for Brookings Institution.

 He is a faculty affiliate of the Rutgers University's Center for Security, Rights and Race and a member of the affiliated faculty of the Islamophobia Research and Documentation Project at University of California, Berkeley.
 He is also an affiliated faculty and scholars-member of the Center for Right-Wing Studies at the University of California, Berkeley and the editor of numerous works on Islamophobia.

 From 2008 to 2010, Hafez did research at the department of law of religion and culture at the University of Vienna, before he started teaching at the Muslim Teachers Training College in Vienna (2009 to 2014).
 In 2014, he was visiting scholar at Columbia University.

 During the academic year 2016/17, he was Fulbright-Botstiber Visiting Professor of Austrian-American Studies at UC Berkeley.
 Hafez had taught at the department of Oriental studies at the University of Vienna as well as at the University of Klagenfurt.

 His research at the department of political science and sociology at the University of Salzburg focused on Muslim youth movements in Europe.

 He also teaches at a number of academic non-universitarian institutions such as the Global Citizenship Alliance.
 In 2015, he was part of the faculty of The Ariane de Rothschild Fellowship.

 From 2021 to 2024, he has been visiting professor of international studies at Williams College.
 In 2022, he became teaching fellow in human rights at St. Francis College in New York City.
 Since 2024, he has been teaching at William and Mary.